 Good website builders make it easy to create and publish a professional website in a matter of minutes.
 There are thousands of great domain names to choose from — many of which costing only about the same for the year as a mobile contract costs per month.

 Easier said than done?
 Well, this is not to say there won’t be stumbling blocks.
 The competition is pretty fierce out there.
-And once you’ve decided to launch your online business, there’s the small matter of registering it legally and paying taxes correctly.
+And once you’ve decided to launch your online business, there’s the small matter of legal registration and tax compliance.
+Let’s get into it!

 #1 Choose a business model